 Breed Rating (1 Reviews)

 Pugs have a dependent and comical temperament.
-Happy little dogs who enjoy your companionship it is fair to say that Pugs love hugs!
-Comical little dogs that will snort and snuffle anyone they meet but be jealous of any animal that has taken their spot on your lap.
-Stubborn little dogs, they can be tricky to train but are generally quite biddable.
+Happy little creatures who will enjoy your company.
+A true “man’s best friend”.
+These dogs will snort and snuffle anyone they meet but be jealous of any animal that has taken their spot on your lap.
+Stubborn at times, they can be tricky to train but are generally quite biddable.

 Health problems that may affect pugs include brachycephalic syndrome (breathing difficulties), canine hip dysplasia (CHD), cataracts, entropion (inward rolling of eyelid which irritates the eyeball), eye damage, epilepsy, patellar luxation (dislocation of the knee cap), allergies and pug dog encephalitis (an inherited inflammation of the brain).